Jeev1ta/ACM-30day-Challenge-Jeevita/Cycle_2/Cycle_2.md

 - Gained experience in evaluating model performance using metrics like F1-score and visual tools like Confusion Matrices to interpret errors.

 I worked on Tweet Sentiment Analysis using the Sentiment140 dataset, applying Natural Language Processing (NLP) techniques and machine learning.
 I learned how to clean and preprocess large-scale text data, convert it into meaningful numerical features using TF-IDF, and train models like Logistic Regression and Naive Bayes for classification.
 I also practiced evaluating model performance using accuracy, precision, recall, and F1-score.
 This deepened my understanding of how text data can be analyzed and modeled to extract sentiment and patterns in real-world social media content.

+## Write-up
+I used Logistic Regression because it’s fast, easy to use, and works well for text data like tweets.
+TF-IDF helped turn the tweets into numbers by giving more importance to unique words in each tweet.
+This made it easier for the model to learn which words are linked to positive, negative, or neutral feelings.
+A big challenge was cleaning the tweets, like removing links, usernames, and emojis.
+I fixed this using some Python code with regular expressions.
+Also, since the full dataset is huge, I worked with a smaller sample to save time while still getting good results.